corda/corda-docs-portal/content/en/docs/corda-os/4.7/tutorial-contract.md

 but it fills out the owner field of the state to be the same public key as the issuing party.

-We then combine the `CommercialPaper.State` object with a reference to the `CommercialPaper` contract, which is defined inside the contract itself
+We then combine the `CommercialPaper.State` object with a reference to the `CommercialPaper` contract, which is defined inside the contract itself.

 {{< tabs name="tabs-9" >}}
 {{% tab name="kotlin" %}}